Shares Available - 20%

 We have a rich history of selecting horses wisely from the Horses-in-Training sales and then seeing them perform on the highest of stages, on Saturdays in big races and at festivals around Europe.

-Update (Nov 2nd): David has this morning sent us the attached video of Star Shield walking at his yard and looking great!
+David sent us the attached video of Star Shield walking at his yard and looking great!